smeghen/clubplanner/README.md

 #### Imagery:
-The Calendar image is by Eric Rothermel I obtained Unsplash and used for both the Home and Profile pages.
+The Calendar image is by Eric Rothermel I obtained from Unsplash and used for both the Home and Profile pages.
 The background images for Login, Register and Create Event Pages, are pictures of the club grounds which I took myself.
 The Training image Photo by Ambitious Creative Co.
 Rick Barrett, obtained from Unsplash is used on the Edit event page.